Reddit Strategy

 What these deals mean in practice: Reddit is no longer just historical training data.
 It’s a live feed into the world’s most-used AI systems.

 A Reddit thread about your product category published this week could influence what ChatGPT says about that category within months — and potentially indefinitely.
+For a full breakdown of what these contracts involve and what they signal for the future, see Reddit’s Google and OpenAI licensing deals explained.

 How Perplexity and Gemini Work Differently (But Reddit Still Wins)